sonder74/python-challenge/README.md

 ## Project Goals
-With this project, I was able to take my deepest dive yet into Python.
-The tasks focus on both banking and election data, and they are designed to give students a solid foundation in a programming language that will serve as the basis for many projects (and perhaps job opportunities) to come.
+With this project, I was able to take my deepest dive yet into the Python programming language.
+The project's tasks focus on banking and election data, and they are designed to give students a solid foundation in a code that will serve as the basis for many projects (and perhaps job opportunities) to come.

 ## Project Instructions